kubos/kubos/docs/dev-docs/contribution-process.rst

 mention them in the description with an ``@{name}`` tag, or by adding them to the 'Reviewers' list.

-You a welcome to create a pull request before your changes are entirely complete.
+You are welcome to create a pull request before your changes are entirely complete.
 Creating a pull request early in the code-creation process allows others to see what changes are being made and answer questions or offer architectural suggestions.
 If you do create a pull request before